MLS Cup 2000: Broadcasting

 The MLS Cup final was broadcast in the United States on ABC with English commentary and Spanish via secondary audio programming.
 The English broadcast was led by play-by-play announcer Jack Edwards and color commentator Ty Keough, who were joined by studio hosts Rob Stone and Alexi Lalas.
 The Spanish broadcast comprised play-by-play announcer Roberto Abramowitz and MetroStars coach Octavio Zambrano as color commentator.
 The ABC broadcast drew a 1.0 national rating, matching the 1999 final.
 The local broadcast in the Kansas City area had an estimated 5 percent share of televisions, falling behind concurrent broadcasts of the film Blank Check and a Kansas City Chiefs game that drew 64 percent.

 The match was also carried via streaming radio on Internetsoccer.com with English commentary from Dave Johnson and Miami Fusion coach Ray Hudson.
 Local radio stations in the Chicago area also broadcast the match, including WIND-AM in Spanish and WNVR-AM in Polish.

 Match

 Summary

-The match began with Chicago on the offensive early, with Ante Razov and Hristo Stoitchkov creating several attempts within the first ten minutes.
-In the 11th minute, however, Wizards midfielder Chris Klein stole the ball from Chicago's Diego Gutiérrez near midfield and stormed down the touch line.
-Klein's cross from the right wing made contact with Fire midfielder Jesse Marsch who failed to clear the ball, allowing Miklos Molnar to make light contact and roll the ball past keeper Zach Thornton for the only goal of the match.
-The Fire responded by using its attacking forces to find an equalizer, but failed to break the Wizards defense and goalkeeper Tony Meola, who made ten saves in the final.
-Meola earned his 5th shutout of the playoffs in addition to 16 clean sheets to his name from the regular season.
+The match was played on a sunny day at RFK Stadium, which had 39,159 spectators; it was played at the same time as a home Washington Redskins game at nearby FedEx Field.
+The ceremonial pre-game coin toss was conducted by retired Dutch player and coach Johann Cruyff, who formerly played for the Washington Diplomats in the North American Soccer League.
+Both teams fielded their normal starting lineups despite reports of a slight concussion for Fire midfielder Jesse Marsch.
+Kansas City wore their blue home jerseys, while Chicago played in white.

+The Wizards kicked off at 3:30 p.m. but were immediately dispossessed of the ball by the Fire, who quickly created a shot that forced Tony Meola to make his first save of the match.
+The ensuing corner kick was sent in by Hristo Stoichkov and converted into a bicycle kick by defender Tenywa Bonseu that went over the goal.
+Kansas City responded with two crosses into the penalty area in the following minute that were cleared without incident by the Chicago defense.
+A misplayed ball from Meola in the sixth minute gave Stoichkov a chance to score from 30 yards on an empty goal, but he instead dribbled towards goal and was tackled by the Wizards defenders.